Kylo Ren: Books

+Toys and games

 Kylo is a playable character in the 2015 The Force Awakens add-on to the Disney Infinity 3.0 video game, with an Infinity character figurine available separately.
 He is also a character in the strategy video game Star Wars: Force Arena.

 Hasbro has released a 3+3/4 in Kylo Ren action figure, and a 6 in figure in their Black Series line.
 He is also featured in the Lego Star Wars playsets Kylo Ren's Command Shuttle (2015) and Battle on Takodana (2016), as well as a Lego Buildable Figure.
-The Lego version of Kylo also appears in the 2016 short form animated series Lego Star Wars: The Resistance Rises, and as a playable character in Lego Star Wars: The Force Awakens.
+The Lego version of Kylo also appears in the 2016 short form animated series Lego Star Wars: The Resistance Rises, and as a playable character in Lego Star Wars: The Force Awakens and Lego Star Wars: The Skywalker Saga.